Wednesday, February 8, 2023

 For a close friend or someone significantly younger, the informal “hello” is annyeong (애영).
 But this one is considered disrespectful to elders or senior persons.
 Haseyo (하세요) is added to show extra respect for all situations.

-The most formal “hello” is annyeong hasimnikka (안녕하십니까).
+The most formal “hello” in the Korean language is annyeong hasimnikka (안녕하십니까).
 As a foreigner, annyeong haseyo is always the safest option to use.
-Annyeong haseyo is also used for Good morning.
+Annyeong haseyo is also used for Good Morning in South Korea.

 The reply to annyeong haseyo is also “annyeong haseyo,” with or without prefixing the name of the person you are greeting (if known).